ulicar/generic_data_acquisition_system/GDAS/README.md

 GDAS consists of several subsystems:
 * Wizard    - microservice for collecting (receiving) data from outside sources called Cores
+* Apprentice- microservice for collecting (asking for) data from outside sources called Cores
 * Pigeon    - microservice used for sorting data by type and Core id
 * Worker    - microservice used for saving data to database called Fatty
 * Fatty     - wrapper library around python-pymongo and MongoDB